horseisfish/horseisfish.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
 subtitle: Master in Information Design @Taiwan Tech
 profile:
-  align: left
+  align: right
   image: my_pic.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   # more_info: >
   #   <p>555 your office number</p>
   #   <p>123 your address street</p>